Typhoon Ragasa

-Typhoon Ragasa, known in the Philippines as Super Typhoon Nando, was a large, powerful, deadly and destructive tropical cyclone that severely affected the northernmost portions of Luzon island in the Philippines and Hualien County in Taiwan, and impacted Hong Kong, Macau, South China and Vietnam in late September 2025.
-It is also the second most intense tropical cyclone worldwide in 2025 so far, after Hurricane Melissa in the Atlantic.
-The eighteenth named storm, eighth typhoon, second violent typhoon, and first super typhoon of the annual typhoon season, Ragasa originated from an area of convection north of Yap that developed into a tropical depression on September 17.
+Typhoon Ragasa, (Note: The name Ragasa (Tagalog: ragasa, [ɾɐɣɐˈsaʔ]) was contributed by the Philippines and means "sudden acceleration" in Tagalog.) known in the Philippines as Super Typhoon Nando, was an extremely powerful, large, and destructive tropical cyclone that severely affected the northernmost portions of Luzon island in the Philippines and Hualien County in Taiwan, and impacted Hong Kong, Macau, South China and Vietnam in late September 2025.
+It is also the second-strongest tropical cyclone worldwide in 2025, behind Hurricane Melissa in the Atlantic.
+Ragasa is the eighteenth named storm, fifth typhoon, and both the only violent typhoon and Category 5-equivalent super typhoon of the 2025 Pacific typhoon season.

+Ragasa originated from an area of convection north of Yap that developed into a tropical depression on September 17.
 Moderate wind shear initially limited organization, but the system was upgraded to a tropical storm the following day and assigned the name Ragasa by the Japan Meteorological Agency (JMA).
 It gradually intensified over the next two days, becoming a typhoon on September 19.
 The storm underwent rapid intensification the next morning, reaching its peak intensity as a violent typhoon with a minimum central pressure of 905 hPa and ten-minute sustained winds of 205 km/h, and as a Category 5-equivalent super typhoon on the Saffir–Simpson scale with one-minute maximum sustained winds of 270 km/h early on September 22.
 Shortly thereafter, Ragasa entered an eyewall replacement cycle while retaining its intensity.

 Ragasa later made landfall over Panuitan Island in Calayan, Cagayan, bringing heavy rains and strong winds over the area and Northern Luzon, and the highest No. 5 signal was issued over the Babuyan Islands.
 The storm started to weaken gradually as it entered the South China Sea, with a second eyewall replacement cycle having commenced.
 It later passed near the south of Hong Kong, where the Hong Kong Observatory issued the highest wind signal, Hurricane Signal No. 10, for the second time this year since Wipha two months before and the first occurrence of the signal being hoisted twice in a year since 1964.
 Ragasa made landfall over Hailing Island in Yangjiang, Guangdong province, in southern China on September 24, and on the following day it crossed the coastal area of Guangxi province in China and Quảng Ninh province in Vietnam as a weakening tropical storm before dissipating in the mountain regions of Northern Vietnam.

 Ragasa generated extensive flooding and landslides in the Philippines, Taiwan and Hong Kong that caused at least 29 fatalities and 219 injuries, with 18 people killed and 6 reported missing from a bursting of the Matai'an Creek Barrier Lake in Taiwan.
+As a result of the extensive damage it caused, PAGASA retired the name Nando from the rotating naming lists and was replaced with Nilad for the 2029 season.
+In March 2026, the name Ragasa was also retired, with a replacement name to be announced in 2027.